-Press Releases :: Europe's Regulation on Roaming: Political Agreement by Council
+Press Release :: Europe's Regulation on Roaming: Political Agreement by Council

 (07/06/2007) "Millions of citizens are waiting.
 Let's get the job done" said Viviane Reding, EU Commissioner for Telecommunications, at today's Council of Telecom Ministers, on the occasion of their political agreement of the Roaming Regulation